 The 1861-S Paquet key date is truly the rarest Liberty Head Double Eagle produced by the San Francisco Mint.
 It would indeed be an incredible achievement to add one of these coins to your collection.

 1889-CC Morgan Dollar

-To make matters scarcer, an estimated 250,000 to 325,000 1889-CC Morgan Silver Dollars were melted – for reasons that are unclear today.
-While the mystery remains, that ensured the 1889-CC Morgan as a key date for any collector of a set of Morgan Dollars.
+To make these coins even scarcer, an estimated 250,000 to 325,000 1889-CC Morgan Silver Dollars were melted — for reasons that are unclear today.
+While the mystery remains, that ensured the 1889-CC Morgan is a key date for any Morgan Dollar collector.

 1916-D Winged Liberty Dime

 Commonly known as the Mercury dime, the Winged Liberty Head dime is one of the most popular U.S. coins in numismatic history.
 How shall we put it?
 The dime was not one of the Denver Mint’s priority denominations — and so begins the story of how this key date coin emerged.